SaxionSmartCities/netmobiel-platform/netmobiel-rideshare-ejb/doc/configuration.md

 # Configuration

 ## Configuration of the database
 The rideshare service uses Postgres (version 10.x) as relational database.
-No extensions are required.
+The PostGis extensions is required.

 For each database you need to create a login and the database itself.
 ### Add a Postgres user